100 Notable alumni of

 -

-Sir Andrew John Strauss is an English cricket administrator and former player, formerly the Director of Cricket for the England and Wales Cricket Board (ECB).
+Sir Andrew John Strauss OBE is an English cricket administrator and former player, formerly the Director of Cricket for the England and Wales Cricket Board (ECB).
 He played county cricket for Middlesex, and captained the England national team in all formats of the game.
 A fluent left-handed opening batsman, Strauss favoured scoring off the back foot, mostly playing cut and pull shots.
 He was also known for his fielding strength at slip or in the covers.

 -